Top prosecutor orders release of Beirut port blast detainees

 On Monday, Bitar ordered the release of five of 17 detainees in the case and charged eight officials, among them top intelligence officials Maj.
 Gen. Abbas Ibrahim and Maj.
 Gen. Tony Saliba, as well as Oweidat.

-The judge also summoned at least 14 politicians and judicial, security and customs officials for questioning in February.
+The judge also summoned at least 14 politicians and judicial, security and customs officials for questioning next month.
 Senior officials have repeatedly refused to show up for questioning since the start of the probe.

 Bitar took his post following the removal in February 2021 of Judge Fadi Sawwan over complaints of bias by two Cabinet ministers.
 If he is also removed, it could be the final blow to the investigation.